-We know the pandemic isn't over.
-But parts of society are starting to return to the way they were before.

-As a responder in the ambulance service, you might notice that some things at work, or in your home life, aren't going back to the way they were before.
+We know the pandemic isn't over, even though some parts of society are starting to go back to the way they were before.
+As a responder in the ambulance service, things at work might feel as busy as ever.

-There might be new rules during your shift, or more jobs to respond to than before the pandemic.
+You might still be dealing with new rules during shifts, and you might be going to more jobs than before the pandemic.
 You might feel differently about your role to how you did previously.
-And for some things, you might not want them to go back to the way they were before.

-This information might help you to make sense of what you've seen and experienced during coronavirus (covid-19).
+This information might help you to make sense of what you're seeing and experiencing because of coronavirus (covid-19).
 It's not a replacement for mental health treatment and support.
 But it may give you some tools to help you understand how you're feeling, and some tips on how to cope with these feelings.